 An increase in housing values can increase an investor’s earning potential.
 The reason is that house values are rising faster than ever.
 If you are lucky enough to enter the real estate market at the right time, you stand to benefit significantly from increasing property prices.

-It is not enough to know the cheapest state to buy a house as you certainly need to know the most expensive states to buy a property in 2022 to make a more enlightened decision.
+It is not enough to know the cheapest state to buy a house as you certainly need to know the most expensive state to buy a property in 2023 to make a more enlightened decision.
 These states have shocking home costs, more than bearable.
 There is a significant difference in the home costs of these states and the conditions mentioned above.
 There are multiple reasons behind unaffordable home costs in these states.
 There are various reasons like rapidly increasing population, supply shortages, increasing demand, or all of these.

 The title of the most expensive or least affordable state to buy a house goes with Hawaii.
 The home cost for the people of Hawaii is massive as they pay an enormous 35.16% of the median income to meet the expense of the home.
 This median home, 35.16%, is equal to $615,700.